PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix2.md

       - **Filesets**: Lists the files associated with the IP, including source files (Verilog, VHDL), simulation models, and documentation.
       - **Constraints**: Physical and timing constraints relevant to the IP.

-   b. **Design Description**: This element captures the system-level design using multiple IP components, specifying how they interconnect:
+   2. **Design Description**: This element captures the system-level design using multiple IP components, specifying how they interconnect:

       - **Component Instances**: Instances of IP components used in the design.
       - **Interconnections**: Connections between ports and interfaces of different IP blocks.
       - **Hierarchical Designs**: Support for hierarchical designs, allowing the creation of complex systems from simpler sub-components.

-   c. **Generator Chain**: Specifies the tools and scripts necessary to process the IP, such as synthesis, simulation, and verification scripts.
+   3. **Generator Chain**: Specifies the tools and scripts necessary to process the IP, such as synthesis, simulation, and verification scripts.

 3. **Packaging Process**: The IP packaging process involves encapsulating the IP along with its metadata and associated files into a standardized format.
 The key steps are: